atmosinf/pp_defectvision/README.md

 The FastAPI app exposes a Lambda-compatible handler via `inference.api.handler` (powered by `mangum`).
 To deploy the same container image to AWS Lambda:

 1. GitHub Actions publishes a Lambda-ready image on every push to `main` (see `deployment/lambda/Dockerfile`).
 It’s tagged as `ghcr.io/<repo>/defectvision-api-lambda:<sha>` locally and pushed to ECR as `305784794312.dkr.ecr.eu-north-1.amazonaws.com/defectvision-api-lambda:<sha>` plus `:latest`.
-Use that URI when creating the Lambda function.
-The workflow disables BuildKit when building the Lambda image to avoid OCI manifests; if you build manually, set `DOCKER_BUILDKIT=0` or run `docker buildx build --output type=registry,oci-mediatypes=false,provenance=false,sbom=false` so the manifest stays compatible with Lambda.
+During the build the workflow pulls `model.pth` / `class_names.json` from S3 (using the configured AWS role) and bakes them into the image, so Lambda doesn’t download them on cold start.
+If you build manually, run the same `aws s3 cp …` commands before `docker build`.
 2. In the AWS console (Lambda → Create function) choose **Container image** and provide that URI.
 Alternatively, use `aws lambda create-function --package-type Image ...`.
 3. Set environment variables on the Lambda function:
    - `DEFECTVISION_MODEL_PATH` / `DEFECTVISION_CLASS_NAMES_PATH` (e.g. `/tmp/model.pth`, `/tmp/class_names.json`).
    - Either mount the artifacts via a Lambda layer/EFS, or supply `DEFECTVISION_MODEL_S3_URI` / `DEFECTVISION_CLASS_NAMES_S3_URI` so the entrypoint downloads them to those paths at cold start.
 Grant the function’s execution role `s3:GetObject` on the artifact bucket.
 4. Update the Lambda execution role to include CloudWatch logging, S3 access, and (if needed) VPC permissions.
 5. Optionally front the function with API Gateway or Lambda Function URLs for HTTPS access.
 Because the app uses `Mangum`, FastAPI routes work untouched.
+If you need to override the baked-in checkpoint, set `DEFECTVISION_MODEL_S3_URI` / `DEFECTVISION_CLASS_NAMES_S3_URI` and the entrypoint will download fresh copies into `/tmp` before starting.

 Lambda only supports Docker manifest schema v2 images.
 The GitHub workflow disables BuildKit (`DOCKER_BUILDKIT=0`) and pushes with the classic Docker manifest for the Lambda image; if you build locally, do the same (`DOCKER_BUILDKIT=0 docker build ...` or `docker buildx build --output type=registry,oci-mediatypes=false,provenance=false,sbom=false`).